-Employees should involve only those needing to be involved, such as the designated safeguarding lead, member of the safeguarding team or Children's Services.
+Employees should involve only those needing to be involved, such as the DSL, a member of the safeguarding team, or Children's Services.
 Employees should not promise a child that they will not tell anyone about a report of abuse, as this may ultimately not be in the best interests of the child.